Connect with us

 dan emehelu s impact on the hopi tribe

-Every day, as the sun comes up and goes down over the ancient mesas of the Hopi reservation, the influence of Dan Emehelu’s work is strongly felt within the tribe.
+Every day, as the sun rises and sets over the ancient mesas of the Hopi reservation, the impact of Dan Emehelu’s work is deeply ingrained in the tribe.

 From advocating for educational enhancement to championing healthcare initiatives, Emehelu has dedicated himself to the betterment of the Hopi tribe in numerous ways.